Competitive prices for top quality

 2. What are the properties of Cucurbita moschata?

 Origin: The plants originate from tropical regions and love warmth.
-They are highly disease-resistant.
+They are highly resistant to diseases.

 Flesh: The flesh is generally soft, juicy, and sweet, with a dense texture.

-Uses: Their distinct flavor and consistency make them ideal for soups, stews, purées, and baked goods.
+Use: Due to their pronounced flavor and consistency, they are very suitable for soups, stews, purées, and baked goods.

-Growing: Most varieties have long vines and require ample space to grow.
+Growing: Most varieties have long vines and require sufficient space to grow.

 3. When can I sow Cucurbita moschata seeds?

 For an early start, you can sow indoors in April.
-Direct sowing outdoors is possible after the last frost, when the soil temperature is at least 18°C.
+You can sow directly outdoors after the last frost, when the soil temperature is at least 18°C.

 Sow the seeds 2 to 2.5 cm deep.